AlpsMonaco/cppnat/README.md

 ### client
-`bin/client` is typically dispatched on a computer without a public ip but able to connect to the Internet with NAT.A client helps you expose you service such as ssh or rdp in the computer to the Internet that you could access it anywhere.
+`bin/client` is typically dispatched on a computer without a public ip but able to connect to the Internet with NAT.
+A client helps you expose you service such as ssh or rdp to the Internet that you could access it anywhere.

 #### `client.json`
 ```json